 If you think you may have a legal right to severance that your former employer is not honoring, you should consider talking to an employment lawyer.

 If you have been receiving health insurance coverage through your employer, you might have a legal right to continue those benefits for at least 18 months.
 A federal law called Consolidated Omnibus Budget Reconciliation Act (COBRA) gives employees (and their dependents) the right to continue their health insurance coverage for a period of time after losing their jobs.

 However, employees are responsible for paying the full cost of the premium, at the group rate negotiated by their former employer.
 COBRA applies to employers with 20 or more employees, but some states have similar laws that might apply to smaller employers.
 (For more information see our article on your rights when you leave your job.)

 The federal Worker Adjustment and Retraining Notification (WARN) Act requires larger employers to give employees notice 60 days before an impending plant closing or mass layoff that will result in job losses for a specified number or percentage of employees.

 If an employer fails to give the required notice, the employees can collect wages and benefits for every day that notice is late, up to 60 days.

 WARN applies only to employees with 100 or more employees, and only if there is a plant closing or mass layoff.
 The law defines these terms as follows:

 The law also covers staged plant closings or layoffs, which are defined the same as above but occur in stages over a period of 90 days.
 This rule is intended to prevent employers from getting around the law's requirements by conducting a series of smaller layoffs.

-For additional information on employee rights, get Your Rights in the Workplace, by Barbara Repa (Nolo), or visit Nolo's Lawyer Directory to view personal profiles of employment law attorneys in your geographic area.
+Visit Nolo's Lawyer Directory to view profiles of employment law attorneys in your area.